 Evaluate the opportunities from the user’s viewpoint.
 Move farther up in the decision-making process and consider the possibilities from his point of view, from the outside in.

-Let’s look at the hair restoration business again, but this time from the perspective of the customer.
+Let’s look at the hair restoration business again.
+But this time from the perspective of the customer.

 Hair loss does not usually happen overnight.
 It is a gradual process the customer is learning to live with — albeit grudgingly.
 Eventually, he may even convince himself that it’s not really happening.

-However, most pharmaceutical brand strategies start from the wrong precept (the basic belief of the customer that directs him to choose).
+However, most pharmaceutical brands start from the wrong precept (the basic belief of the customer that directs him to choose).
 The pharmaceutical brands and all the current pharmaceutical brand development think he believes he is bald.
 So, they promise him that he will look and feel younger, meet an attractive woman, or keep the one he’s got.
 He will change his baldness.

 So you must choose whether to continue playing in the same position as everyone else.
-Or, analyze the playing field and position yourself more strategically in your pharmaceutical brand development.
+Or analyze the playing field and position yourself more strategically in your pharmaceutical brand development.

 The battle for pharmaceutical business and pharmaceutical brand identity needs to be closer to the point of contemplation.
 It MUST be about what is happening and not at the traditional point of taking action.

 He tries to deny the loss by combing his hair over the top of his head, wearing a hat, and testing any number of compensations long before he decides to wear a toupee.
-Or, get a hair weave, or get a transplant.
+Or get a hair weave, or get a transplant.